Aline-CROIRE/rica-import-permit/README.md

 -   Git

 ### 1. Clone the Repository
-Open your Git Bash terminal and clone the project.
+Open your terminal and clone the project.

 ```bash
 git clone [Your GitHub Repository URL]